Social policy of the Obama administration: Law enforcement and justice

 Obama voted in favor of the 2006 version of the USA PATRIOT Act.
 He voted against the Military Commissions Act of 2006 and later voted to restore habeas corpus to those detained by the U.S. (which had been stripped by the Military Commissions Act).
 He has advocated closing the Guantanamo Bay detention camp, but has not supported two specific bills that would have done so.
 Obama still opposes the use of torture and used to oppose warrantless domestic wiretaps by the U.S. He voted against the Flag Desecration Amendment in 2006, arguing that flag burning didn't justify a constitutional amendment, but said that he would support a law banning flag burning on federal property.
 As of August 8, 2008, the ACLU has given Obama a score of 80% on civil liberty issues for the 110th Congress U.S. Senate.

+Guantanamo Bay

+As president, Obama made repeated comments to close Guantanamo Bay detention camp.

+His first attempt was on January 22, 2009, in which he signed an executive order.

+In 2015, the administration repeated its goal to close Guantanamo.

+In his final year in office, Obama urged Congress to pass a bill closing Guantanamo, which was not successful.

 USA PATRIOT Act

 As noted above, Obama voted to reauthorize the USA PATRIOT Act, which extended the Act, but with some amendments.
 Such amendments would clarify the rights of an individual who has received FISA orders to challenge nondisclosure requirements and to refuse disclosure of the name of their attorney.

 He voted against extending the USA PATRIOT Act's Wiretap Provision on March 1, 2006.
 This bill would give the FBI the authority to conduct "roving wiretaps" and access to business records.
 Voting against this bill would prolong the debate, keeping the USA PATRIOT Act provisional whereas voting for this bill would extend the USA PATRIOT Act as permanent.

+As president, Obama signed a renewal of the USA PATRIOT Act in 2010.

+Obama then signed another renewal of the USA PATRIOT Act in 2011 while on a trip in Europe.

+In 2015, Obama signed the USA Freedom Act which, along with reinforcing the powers of the NSA, included the renewal of certain parts of the USA PATRIOT Act.